 If you miss the maturity date entirely, the bank will automatically roll the money over into another CD for the same length of time.
 Sometimes people buy CDs specifically to save for certain events, such as college or to buy a house.
 If that’s the case, you can just withdraw the money and use it for its intended purpose.
 Finally, if CD rates have risen and you want to take advantage, you can simply open a new CD at new interest earnings.

 CD Ladder Strategy

 Consider opening both accounts at the same time.
-Open a savings account for emergencies, and put some money away in a high-yield CD.
+Open a savings account for emergencies, and put some money away in a high-yield CD to save up for planned future expenses.
 The money in the CD will earn interest at a competitive rate and will be there for you when it matures.
 Either way, saving money for the future is always a smart investing decision.

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other data is accurate as of April 12, 2021.
+All other information on accounts is accurate as of Jan.
+27, 2023.